nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 * `ArrayCache <http://www.arbylon.net/projects/knowceans-tools/doc/org/knowceans/util/ArrayCache.html>`_

-Memcaches must be explicitly configured in ownCloud 8.1 and up by installing and configuring your desired cache, and then adding the appropriate entry to ``config.php``.
+Memcaches must be explicitly configured in ownCloud 8.1 and up by installing and enabling your desired cache, and then adding the appropriate entry to ``config.php``.

 You may use both a local and a distributed cache.
 Recommended caches are APCu and Redis.
+After installing and enabling your chosen memcache, verify that it is active by running :ref:`label-phpinfo`.

 APC
 ---